Muzammal-Naseer/starter-academic/content/authors/hanan/_index.md

 - Master Students
 ---

-Hanan is working to understand how to combine and optimize self-supervised and supervised objectives for the label-efficient learning.
-His work focuses on optimizing Neural Networks under data scarcity scenarios for the task of classification, segmentation, and detection.
+Hanan is working to understand how to combine and optimize neural networks for label-efficient learning.
+His work focuses on open-world settings, multi-modal learning, Diffusion models, and 3D segmentation.

 **Research Outputs**